-An automatic escalation of 0.5 percent occurs every three years for voluntary member contributions to the defined contribution component of the hybrid plan, as required under statute (§ 51.1-169 C.3).
-Members are not subject to the automatic escalation if they opt out or if they are already making the maximum 4 percent voluntary contribution.
 As a result of the statutory plan design and similar to past years, the percentage of hybrid plan members making voluntary contributions declined as new members have joined the plan.
 The plan's second statutory automatic rate escalation took place in January 2020, bringing the percentage of members making voluntary contributions to 79 percent as of September 30, 2020.
 (Automatic escalations increase participation rates because they bring participants into the voluntary contribution component of the plan unless they opt out.)
-However, the percentage of members making voluntary contributions has since declined as approximately 12,000 new hybrid members have joined the plan.
+However, the percentage of members making voluntary contributions has since declined as more than 28,000 new hybrid members have joined the plan.
 New employees tend not to initiate a voluntary contribution when they start employment.
-As a result, the percentage of hybrid members making voluntary contributions declined to 66 percent as of September 30, 2021.
-Among members making voluntary contributions, approximately 37 percent are contributing the lowest voluntary amount of 0.5 percent.
-A little more than 40 percent of members making voluntary contributions are contributing the maximum of 4 percent.
+As a result, the percentage of hybrid members making voluntary contributions declined to 56 percent as of September 30, 2022.
+Among members making voluntary contributions, approximately 30 percent are contributing the lowest voluntary amount of 0.5 percent.
+Nearly half of members making voluntary contributions are contributing the maximum of 4 percent.
+The next statutory automatic rate escalation will take place in January 2023 and result in a large increase in the percentage of members making voluntary contributions, at least temporarily.

-VRS has taken a number of steps in recent years aimed at increasing the voluntary contributions made by hybrid plan members.
+VRS has taken several steps in recent years aimed at increasing the voluntary contributions made by hybrid plan members.
 VRS developed a tool, called SmartStep, which members can use to increase their savings on their own schedules.
 VRS has also conducted online campaigns to encourage savings when members log into their accounts and developed tool kits for employers to help encourage member savings.
+According to VRS staff, the most effective way to increase voluntary contributions is to automatically enroll new members in the voluntary component of the plan and then automatically escalate their voluntary contribution rate.
+However, this would result in increased costs to state and local employers.

-\70-80 percent replacement target takes into account social security benefits and assumes 30 years of service.
+^{70-80} percent replacement target takes into account social security benefits and assumes 30 years of service.
 Actual voluntary contributions needed to reach 70-80 percent income replacement target varies with members' income levels and annual investment returns.
 Hybrid plan members who make the maximum 4 percent in voluntary contributions would potentially receive retirement benefits greater than Plan 1 or Plan 2 members.

-JLARC.VIRGINIA.GOV 919 East Main Street Suite 2101 Richmond, VA 23219
+JLARC.VIRGINIA.GOV